 On July 9 I decided to walk to Post Falls because the extreme pain in my feet had subsided enough, and I wanted to see the library.
-The library is two and a half miles from my apartment.
+I love libraries.
+The Post Falls library is two and a half miles from my apartment.
 It was an extremely hot day again, and I ran out of drinking water on the way home.
-I was parched, thirsty and suffering from the heat when I saw a sign painted on a building… it said Coffee right next to Chapel.
+I was parched, thirsty and suffering from the heat, worried about having heat exhaustion again, when I saw a sign painted on a building… it said Coffee right next to Chapel.

 “Oh, a church with a coffee house!”
 I thought to myself.
 I thought of the coffee house in Mt.
 Shasta that was run by Christians, and wondered if this could be something similar, and whether they would have an iced coffee available to me so I could rest and cool down.

 I went inside and sure enough, they had iced coffee, and it was half the price of what I used to pay for similar drinks in Happy Camp.
 My lucky day.
 And so I rested, and then asked the young woman at the counter what the services there were like – formal or informal.